How To Become a Licensed Real Estate Agent in New York

 To accomplish this, becoming a community expert, as described above, will help you stand out.

-For example, say you’ll specialize in selling condos and townhouses in Morningside Heights.
-Or say you mainly work with a particular type of buyer.
+For example, you'll specialize in selling condos and townhouses in Morningside Heights.
+Or, say, you mainly work with a particular type of buyer.

-As Boucos added, finding clients depends on the brokerage you choose and the types of listings they offer.
+As Boucos added, finding clients depends on the brokerage you choose and the types of listings they off" r.

-“If agents have access to exclusive listings it definitely makes it easier, but most importantly, you just need to learn which advertising platforms help generate the most leads.”
+"If agents have access to exclusive listings, it makes it easier, but most importantly, you just need to learn which advertising platforms help generate the most le" dYou'llu'll Never Have Your Weekends Free.

 This is a dreaded part of being an agent.
 However, there's no way around it if you want to work in real estate.

-The weekends are when your clients have time and that's when most appointments for showings are made and when most open houses take place.
+The weekends are when your clients have that, most appointments for showings are made, and when most open houses occur.

-If you want any downtime for friends or family over the weekend, you'll need to prioritize that time and redirect clients to different days and times.
+If you want any downtime for friends or family over the weekend, you must prioritize that time and redirect clients to different days and times.

 However, that could also mean that you lose those clients.

-On the one hand, you'll probably do better if you work all weekends but on the other hand it'll also mean that you won't be able to attend your child's weekend soccer games.
+On the one hand, you'll probably do better if you work all weekends, but on the other hand, it'll also mean you won't be able to attend your child's weekend soccer games.

-This can also be an issue if you have a partner or spouse that you don't see during the week due to work because now, you won't really see them over the weekend either.
+This can also be an issue if you have a partner or spouse you haven't seen during the week due to work because you won't see them over the weekend either.

 7 Ways That Can Help You Become a Successful Agent

-As a new real estate agent, you can expect that the first year in which you start work will be difficult.
+As a new real estate agent, you can expect that the first year you start work will be difficult.

-To survive, you need to set yourself up for success and survival is usually very difficult.
+To survive, you need to set yourself up for success, and survival is usually challenging.

 If you have patience, if you can save enough money while trying to make your first commission, or if you can work on your people skills, for example, you may just come up with a winning formula that will allow you to succeed even when you spend months at an agency without income.

-Here are the top six ways in which to succeed when you’re new to the game.
+Here are the top six ways to succeed when new to the game.

 Constantly Work on Expanding Your Network